artsafin/execphp_st3/README.md

 This small tool allows to execute selection or the whole file as PHP code in Sublime Text 3.
 The code is executed with local interpreter that must to be preinstalled.

+##### Why
+The internal build functionality requires first saving to file, while sometimes it is more convenient to quickly test something in scratch files and close without saving.

 By default PHP interpreter is ran with the following command:
 ```
 php -ddisable_functions= -ddisplay_errors=On -derror_reporting=-1 -f <FILENAME>